-According to Everyday Health 9 out 10 adult addicts begin to use drugs and alcohol before age 18.
-The main reason why teens become addicts easily is because their brain is not completely developed.
+According to Everyday Health 9 out of 10 adult addicts begin to use drugs and alcohol before age 18.
+The main reason why teens become addicts easily is that their brain is not completely developed.

-Using dugs at this age may cause serious damage to the developing brain lowering teens IQ.
-This might apply even to less toxic substances like marijuana, which affect those parts of teens brain having to do with memory and problem solving.
+Using drugs at this age may cause serious damage to the developing brain lowering teens’ IQ.
+This might apply even to less toxic substances like marijuana, which affect those parts of teens’ brains have to do with memory and problem-solving.

 According to a report by the National Center on Addiction and Substance Abuse, 15 percent of high schoolers have misused prescription drugs like OxyContin and Percocet.
 In addition, 90 percent of these kids go on to use other substances.

 Inhalants are among the few drugs used by teens.
 Young adolescents should know that huffing household products like paint thinner or “whippets” can be deadly as well as cause nerve fibers in the brain.
 It can cause permanent difficulty walking and talking, similar to the effects of multiple sclerosis.

 It’s not a secret to anyone that those kids who use drugs have poor grades.
 Alcohol is still among the most commonly abused drugs among teenagers.
 One of the most dangerous effects of alcohol on young people is that it causes them to make poor choices that could put their lives in danger.
 These choices include getting behind the wheel or engaging in risky sexual encounters when drunk.